Elizabeth L Bascom

 What do you attribute your success to?

-I attribute my success to the invaluable experience I gained after joining the Tallahassee Police Department.
-I was inspired by Officer Sherry Tatum, whose mentorship and encouragement motivated me to pursue a career in law enforcement.
-Under her guidance during field training, I learned the importance of professionalism, perseverance, and community service.
+I attribute my success first to my mother who raised me with the question of “how will I be of service.
+I gained invaluable experience with the Tallahassee Police Department and the community they serve..
+I was inspired by Officer Sherry Tatum whose mentorship and encouragement cemented my desire to pursue a career in law enforcement and to choose the Tallahassee Police Department to serve with.
+Under Officer Tatum and Lt.
+Mike Abbey’s guidance during field training, I learned the importance of professionalism, perseverance, and community service.
 I take great pride in witnessing the department’s growth and increasing diversity, especially the rising number of female officers who continue to make a meaningful impact in the field.

 What are the biggest challenges or opportunities in your field right now?

 One of the biggest challenges in my field is being a woman in a male-dominated profession, where there is often a constant need to prove my capabilities.
 As the first female law enforcement coordinator at the Florida Public Safety Institute, I’ve faced skepticism about my abilities simply because of my gender.
-Despite these challenges, I’ve worked diligently to demonstrate my competence and leadership over the past 10 years.
-Through dedication and high standards, I’m proud to have achieved measurable success — including 100% passing rates on the State Officer Certification Exam for two of my recent classes.
+Despite these challenges, I’ve worked diligently to demonstrate my competence and leadership.
+Through dedication and high standards, I’m proud to have achieved measurable success — including 100% passing rates on the State Officer Certification Exam for several of my recent classes.
 These accomplishments reinforce that skill, commitment, and performance speak louder than doubt.

 What values are most important to you in your work and personal life?